 These accounts have the benefit that your child can’t access the money until they are at least 18.
 They have the drawback, relative to a joint account, that you can use the money only for the benefit of your child.

 The money you put in an UTMA or UGMA account is considered a gift when you deposit it.
-Any interest, dividends or capital gains will be reported as the child’s income, so you might have to file a tax return for your child if he or she has enough income.
+Any A charge for borrowing money, most often based on a percentage of the amount owed., dividends or capital gains will be reported as the child’s income, so you might have to file a tax return for your child if he or she has enough income.

 Another legal structure you can use when you open a savings account for kids is a trust.
 A trust is a legal entity that requires a trust agreement and gets its own tax ID number.
 The trustee is the person who oversees the trust until the child receives the money.